webmentordev/pterodactyl-billing-panel/README.md

 ## This system is in development.
 Do not use this for now!
 I will update the status when this panel is ready to use.

+## Important Info
+Main Branch has multiple packages
+Single Branch has single Package Support

 ## Setup The Panel (In Development)
 Get Google Console OAuth Keys